31z4/storm-docker/README.md

 # How to use this image

-This image entry point is a [Storm command line client](http://storm.apache.org/releases/1.0.0/Command-line-client.html).
-See couple of usage examples below.

 ## Running topologies in local mode

 Assuming you have `storm-starter-topologies-1.0.1.jar` in the current directory.